jonathanhogg/flitter/docs/canvas3d.md

 support refraction, so objects will not appear realistically "glassy".
 Any transparency value greater than `0` will affect the [model render order](#instance-ordering).
-Transparency applies only to diffuse light scattered from the surface, specular reflections will be calculated as normal.
+Transparency applies only to diffuse light scattered from the surface, emissive lighting and specular reflections will be calculated as normal.

 `translucency=` *TRANSLUCENCY*
 : Specifies how translucent this material is as a distance (in the world